The NYC Traveler in NYC: 5 More Places We Like to Visit in New York

 5. Lower Manhattan and The Battery: The Battery is at the very southern tip of Manhattan Island, from State Street and Peter Minuit Plaza (yes, the guy who swindled Manhattan from the indigenous Lenape peoples) to Battery Place and Little W Street.
 State Street becomes Battery Place.
 In between, enjoy awesome views of Brooklyn, Staten Island, New Jersey and, of course, the Statue of Liberty.
 Explore Clinton Castle, east from street vendors, ride a carousel or just sit and enjoy the many monuments.
 Stone Street is a great place to eat, another special are for your 5 more places to visit in New York list.

 This area is especially significant because it is part of the locations that were tremendously affected by the tragedy on September 11, 2001.
 The Battery gets its name from the fact that it was a fort, with artillery batteries (military systems) that were there to protect New York.
-As early as 1625, forts were built with an artillery battery installed by 1683.
-A bunch of them were built and that's why the area became known as The Battery.
-After the war, most of the fort was demolished, but Castle Clinton remains.
-As early as 1824, the area has been some type of public park, with the area being expanded with landfill (yes, they actually added on to the island, amazing).
+Most of the fort was demolished, but Castle Clinton remains, you can explore it although it looks like it serves mainly as a ticket center for the Statue of Liberty.
+This place has been some type of a public park since about 1824, so there is always something going on, something to see, or something to explore.

 You can wander around the tip of Manhattan, starting at the Staten Island Ferry terminal, all the way around to the current World Trade Center.
 At that point, the park continues up the West Side along the Hudson River, but under different names: Robert Wagner Park, Rockefeller Park, South Cove Park, Hudson River Park, Riverside Park, Riverbank State Park, Discovery Park, Fort Washington Park, under the George Washington Bridge, Fort Tyron, and on through the Empire State trail upstate.
 Outrageous.